Vidhuneyy/Elevate-Labs-Data-Analyst-Intern-Task-2/README.md

 # 📊 Sales Data Visualization & Storytelling Project

 ## Objective
-The goal of this project is to **master the art of visual storytelling** using real-world sales data.
-We create impactful dashboards using **Power BI** or **Tableau** to reveal key insights, trends, and business opportunities.
+The goal of this project is to **master the art of visual storytelling** using super market sales data.
+We create impactful dashboards using **Power BI** to reveal key insights, trends, and business opportunities.

 ---